 In the US, a slightly different version was used, where the golden-hued and shadowed face of Bond, again flanked by Natalya and Xenia, was seen pointing his gun with no trace of wearing a dinner jacket as in the other campaigns.

 For the Home Video releases, the poster advertisements reworked these designs but retained the same elements.

 Unused Concept Artwork

-Naturally, a great movie would need a great trailer and in the case of GOLDENEYE, both trailers proved James Bond was back and was there to stay.
-"It's a new world with new enemies and new threats... but you can still depend on one man", the first trailer teased as the new 007 walked to the audience, asking "You were expecting someone else?"
+Naturally, a great movie would need a great trailer and the case of GOLDENEYE was no exception.
+Directed by Joe Nimziki and narrated by Nick Tate, both trailers released for the film proved James Bond was back and confirmed he was indeed here to stay.
+"It's a new world with new enemies and new threats... but you can still depend on one man", teased the first trailer as the new 007 walked to the audience, asking "You were expecting someone else?"

 The second trailer was more generic, but it still offered a great look at the film with clips over Starr Parodi and Jeff Fair's electronic reversion of the classic James Bond Theme.